NicholasJRodriguez/Nicholas-Rodriguez-Showcase/docs/index.md

 This repository contains:

-Jupyter notebooks, .ipynb, .html and .db (In '/Notebooks/)
+Jupyter notebooks, .ipynb, .html, and .db (In '/Notebooks’)

 Samples of utilized datasets (In '/Data')

 Visualizations and exports (In '/Images')

 This website (In '/docs')

-The goal of this showcase is to present jargon free, transparent, reproducible and professional analytical analysis.
+The goal of this showcase is to present jargon free, transparent, reproducible, and professional analytical analysis.